-The operations of the Group are subject to a variety of financial risks, including foreign currency exchange risk, market risk, credit risk, interest rate risk and liquidity risk.
+The operations of the Group are subject to a variety of financial risks, including market risk (including foreign currency exchange risk and interest rate risk), credit risk and liquidity risk.
 The Group has formulated a financial risk management framework whose principal objective is to minimise the Group's exposure to risks and/or costs associated with the financing, investing and operating activities of the Group.